mcc-us/bookkeeping/_pages/chap13.statements.closures.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cr Wages expense $5,000
 {: .block-danger }

-NOTE: We constitute the wages expense that we had for the last period but on this periods books.
+NOTE: We re-constitute the wages expense that we had for the last period but on this periods books.

 1/3/2024: Record wages and payday